PepeBigotes/python-stuff/README.md

     >Based on scapy.
 Created for educational purposes only.
   - <b>`spinner`</b> : Text-based looping loading spinner</a>
     >Useless, but it looks cool.
 Just 10 lines of code btw.
+  - <b>`whos-pkting-me`</b> : Find out who is sending all those packets!</a>
+    >Useful to detect who's jamming the network.
+Created for educational purposes only.